Bean-to-Bar

 #1 The Round Table

-Only the best should be seated at your round table.
+Only the best should sit at your table.
 The best chocolates and the nicest chocolate fans and friends.
 Keep both the number of participants and the number of chocolates low.
-Of course, you can best estimate the number of with-buttons yourself.
+Of course, you can best estimate the number of additional buttons yourself.
 However, we would not invite more than 10 people for a private tasting at home.
-As for the chocolates, we recommend trying a maximum of 5 chocolates.
+As far as chocolates are concerned, we recommend trying a maximum of 5 chocolates.
 We already have an idea...

 #2 The chocolates

-In our chocolate tasting team events we go on a chocolate trip around the world.
-About 70% of the time we travel around the world to try different terroirs of fine flavor cocoa beans from different countries of origin.
-A 70% cocoa content is therefore ideal because the balance of sugar and cocoa content is ideal here in order to be able to taste as many flavors as possible.
+In our chocolate tasting team events we go on a chocolatey trip around the world.
+About 70% of the time we travel around the world to try different terroirs of fine cocoa beans from different countries of origin.
+A 70% cocoa content is recommended because the balance of sugar and cocoa content is ideal in order to be able to taste as many flavors as possible.
 Have you ever taken part in one of our tastings and want to go one step further?
-How about specializing in chocolates made directly in the countries of origin?
-Or you can try chocolate from the same country of origin and see how different the individual regions taste.
+How about if you specialized in chocolates that were made directly in the countries of origin?
+Or you can try chocolates from the same country of origin and see how different the individual regions taste.
 Your creativity knows no bounds!
-By the way: we find it particularly exciting to try supermarket chocolate as well as fine chocolate.
-It is very exciting to taste the differences.
-How does the familiar taste compare to the newly discovered flavors?
+By the way: we find it particularly exciting to try supermarket chocolate in addition to the fine chocolate.
+It's very exciting to taste the differences.
+How does the usual taste compare to the newly discovered flavors?

 #3 Preparing for the tasting